 Obamacare: Companies with more than 50 employees are required to offer health insurance or pay a penalty.

-Republican plan: This mandate is repealed.
+Republican plan: The mandate and penalty are repealed.

 Obamacare: Raised Medicare taxes on the wealthy and imposed new taxes on medical devices, health insurers, drug companies, investment income, tanning salons and high-end health insurance plans.

-Insurance for dependents
+Insurance for dependents under 26

 Obamacare: Requires insurers to allow children under age 26 to be covered by their parents' policies